 Our Commitment to Environmental Sustainability

-Following our very successful 50 Trees for 50 Festivals Project in 2016 National Folk Festival is once again proud to be partnering with Greening Australia in 2017.
+Following a very successful 50 Trees for 50 Festivals Project in 2016 the National Folk Festival once again partnered with Greening Australia in 2017.

-Once again, to help offset our carbon footprint in 2017 we will be donating $1.00 from each souvenir program sold over the Easter weekend for tree planting.
+To help offset our carbon footprint in 2017 $1.00 from each souvenir program sold over the Easter weekend was directed to Greening Australia for tree planting. #ourNFF looks forward to continuing this partnership in 2018.

 What we can do.